kora-projects/kora-docs/mkdocs/docs/en/documentation/database-jdbc.md

         WHERE id = :id
         ```
         Method uses macros for `SELECT`.
 Details: [Common Database Rules — Macros](database-common.md#macros)
-    2. Fields listed manually without macros — this is valid but requires maintenance when the entity changes.
+    2. Fields listed manually without macros — this is valid but requires maintenance when the view changes.
     3. Uses macro `%{entity#inserts}`.
 Expands to query:
         ```sql
         INSERT INTO entities(id, name, description)